Field Mob Drop ‘613: Ashy to Classy’ Album – Today in Hip-Hop

 On this day, Dec.
 12 in hip-hop history...

-The reason this debut was particularly monumental was because it was the first Southern album to be released on a New York based label, MCA Records.
+The reason this debut was particularly monumental was because it was the first Southern album to be released on a New York based label, MCA Records, which has since closed-up shop.
 This release opened the doors for hardcore Southern hip-hop to be more easily accessible to all regions.
-Ashy to Classy was considered a sleeper hit from the group, but managed to peak at No. 35 on Billboard's US Top R&B/Hip Hop Albums and end up on many music critics' year end "best of" lists.
+To some, 613: Ashy to Classy was considered a sleeper hit from the group, but managed to peak at number 35 on the Billboard Top R&B/Hip Hop Albums chart, and ended up on many music critics' year end "best of" lists.